List of Firefly (TV series) characters: Tracey Smith

-Tracey Smith was a war buddy of Malcolm Reynolds and Zoe Alleyne from the war against the Alliance.
+Tracey Smith was a buddy of Malcolm Reynolds and Zoe Alleyne from the war against the Alliance.
 Mal helped get Tracey through the war, but after the war Tracey became something of a drifter, eventually falling in with organ smugglers.
 When he runs afoul of them, he arranges to have his apparently dead body shipped to Reynolds for transportation back home.
-In reality Tracey is drugged into a deep coma to simulate this post-mortem state, trying to doublecross the organ smugglers.
+In reality Tracey is drugged into a deep coma to simulate this postmortem state, trying to double-cross the organ smugglers.

-Cornered by Alliance officers who are after the illegal organs that Tracey is carrying, the crew of Serenity plan their escape, but Tracey misunderstands their intentions and takes Kaylee hostage, thinking that they intend to hand him over to the soldiers.
+Cornered by Alliance officers who are after the illegal organs that Tracey is carrying, the crew of Serenity plans their escape, but Tracey misunderstands their intentions and takes Kaylee hostage, thinking that they intend to hand him over to the soldiers.
 He informs Mal that he sought out Mal and Zoe because they were saps.

 In the ensuing conflict, Tracey is shot by Zoe, then again by Malcolm, and dies shortly after learning that the soldiers hunting them were there illegally and would not be missed if they were killed.
 He subsequently apologizes to Mal and Zoe before dying.
 He is portrayed in "The Message" by Jonathan M. Woodward.